 Oxidative stress has also been associated with numerous health conditions including chronic fatigue syndrome, fibromyalgia, diabetes, Alzheimer’s disease, anxiety, insomnia, cancer, and more.
 I feel so strongly about helping you address and prevent these conditions that I decided to write a whole blog series about oxidative stress covering a different condition in each article.
 Find that blog series here.

 How to Reduce Oxidative Stress

 There are two ways to reduce oxidative stress.
-Avoiding exposure to unnecessary oxidation and increasing anti-oxidants.
+Avoid exposure to unnecessary oxidation and increase your anti-oxidants.
 Let’s look at each of these in turn.

 Decreasing Exposure to Oxidation

 As I said at the top of this article, oxidation increases when we are exposed to stress, toxins, and infections.
 It is also increased by sugar and chemicals, so the more you can minimize your exposure to these things, the better.

 Choosing organic foods and avoiding toxins in your environment makes a big difference.
 Reducing stress helps too and can be done with what I refer to as “daily stress remedies”.
 Here are four steps you can take to reduce unnecessary oxidation in your body.

 Step 1: Avoid sugar and processed foods while balancing your blood sugar levels

 When the body has to process sugar it also creates oxidation and the more sugar we eat, the more oxidation happens.
 Processed foods often contain sugar and/or other chemicals that also result in oxidation.
 Eating large and infrequent meals also creates more oxidative stress, so balancing your blood sugar by eating smaller, frequent meals, also helps.
 To learn more about how to avoid sugar and to balance your blood sugar, click here.